When the accelerator engine executes the accelerator, it produces a ZIP file containing a set of files. The purpose of the

 engine: type: Merge sources: - type: Chain - type: Include patterns: ['**/pom.xml'] - type: ReplaceText ... - type: Include patterns: ['**/*.java']

-The above accelerator produces a result which includes both:
+The preceding accelerator produces a result that includes both:

 pom.xmlfiles with some text replacements applied to them.

-It gets cumbersome and verbose to combine transforms like
+It becomes cumbersome and verbose to combine transforms such as

 ReplaceText with explicit

 Merge operators.
-Also there is a 'natural' and very common composition pattern to using them (i.e. select an interesting subset using includes/excludes; apply a chain of additional transformations to the subset; then merge the result with other stuff produced by other transforms).
+Also, there is a common composition pattern to using them.
+Specifically, select an interesting subset using includes/excludes, apply a chain of additional transformations to the subset, and merge the result with the results of other transforms.

-That is why we provide a 'swiss army knife' transform (aka the
+That is why there is a swiss army knife transform (known the

 Each of the properties in this

-Combo transform is optional (as long as you specify at least one).
+Combo transform is optional if you specify at least one.

 Notice how each of the properties

-chain corresponds to the name of a type of transform (but spelled with lower case letters).
+chain corresponds to the name of a type of transform, only spelled with lowercase letters.

-Intuitively if you specify only one of the properties the
+If you specify only one of the properties, the

-Combo transform behaves exactly the same as if you used that type of transformation by itself.
+Combo transform behaves exactly as if you used that type of transformation by itself.